1996 California Proposition 218: Application of Proposition 218 to local tax initiatives (2017 Upland decision)

-Although the California Cannabis Coalition decision was narrow, it has been heavily criticized because in an effort to grant deference to the local initiative power, "the court erred in the opposite direction by adopting an overly narrow reading of Proposition 218."
+Although the Upland decision was narrow, it has been heavily criticized because in granting deference to the local initiative power "the court erred in the opposite direction by adopting an overly narrow reading of Proposition 218."
 Another article noted: "The court's decision represents a ridiculously narrow vision of what was intended by Proposition 218."

-Proposition 218 constitutionally requires that its provisions be "liberally construed to effectuate its purposes of limiting local government revenue and enhancing taxpayer consent."
-The California Supreme Court also previously stated that the constitutional provisions of Proposition 218 are of dignity at least equal to other provisions of the California Constitution.
-In addition, Proposition 218 also makes it expressly clear with prefacing language that its constitutional requirements applicable to taxes shall apply "[n]otwithstanding any other provision of this Constitution."
-The local initiative power is provided for in an "other provision of this Constitution."
-None of the foregoing were referenced in the majority opinion in the California Cannabis Coalition case.
+However, Proposition 218 constitutionally commands that its provisions be "liberally construed to effectuate its purposes of limiting local government revenue and enhancing taxpayer consent."
+Proposition 218 also constitutionally commands that its requirements shall apply "[n]otwithstanding any other provision of this Constitution" which includes the initiative power as an “other provision” of the California Constitution.
+Without legal explanation, none of the foregoing were referenced or considered in the majority opinion in the Upland decision.

-On October 13, 2017, then California Governor Brown signed Assembly Bill No. 765 into law which repealed the initiative special election statutory provision (Section 9214 of the California Elections Code) that was at issue in the California Cannabis Coalition case.

-While the California Cannabis Coalition decision applied only to the election timing requirement for general taxes under Proposition 218, in Altadena Library District v.
+The Upland decision applied only to the election consolidation requirement for general taxes under Proposition 218.
+However, in Altadena Library District v.
 Bloodgood, 192 Cal.
 App.
-3d 585 (June 1987) the two-thirds voter approval requirement for special taxes under Proposition 13, a different and older constitutional taxpayer protection provision, has previously been applied (before the passage of Proposition 218) to a local initiative tax increase proposed by the electorate exercising the local initiative power.
-That constitutional two-thirds voter approval requirement under Proposition 13 is independent of subsequent Proposition 218 tax restrictions.
-The California Cannabis Coalition decision did not disapprove or otherwise disturb the 1987 Altadena Library District appellate court decision.
+3d 585 (June 1987) the two-thirds voter approval requirement for special taxes under Proposition 13, an older constitutional taxpayer protection law approved in 1978, was applied to a local initiative special tax increase proposed by the electorate exercising the local initiative power.
+The Upland decision did not disapprove or question the 1987 Altadena Library District appellate court decision.

-In addition, in Howard Jarvis Taxpayers Association v.
-City of San Diego, 120 Cal.
-App.
-4th 374, 390–394 (July 2004) Proposition 218 voter approval tax restrictions were previously applied to invalidate a local initiative measure approved by the electorate exercising the local initiative power that would have required two-thirds voter approval for any general tax proposed by the San Diego City Council, instead of the majority vote approval required under Proposition 218.
-The California Cannabis Coalition decision did not disapprove or otherwise disturb the 2004 City of San Diego appellate court decision.

-Local Initiative Power to Reduce or Repeal Majority Vote Special Taxes
+Following the Upland decision, multiple intermediate appellate court decisions applied Upland in holding that the two-thirds voter approval requirements for special taxes under Propositions 13 and 218 do not apply to local tax initiatives placed on the ballot by the electorate exercising the initiative power.
+Without explanation, the California Supreme Court has repeatedly refused to clarify whether its Upland decision applies to the voter approval requirements under Propositions 13 and 218, or to otherwise resolve the existing conflict with the 1987 Altadena Library District appellate decision relating to Proposition 13.

+Local initiative power to reduce or repeal majority vote initiative special taxes

-Following the decision in California Cannabis Coalition, to the extent a local tax increase initiative evades the constitutional two-thirds voter approval requirement for special taxes under Proposition 13 and/or Proposition 218, as a legislative remedy that tax may be reduced or repealed by the local electorate using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.
+Following the decision in Upland, to the extent a local special tax increase initiative evades the two-thirds voter approval requirement for special taxes under Propositions 13 and/or 218, as a legislative remedy that tax may be reduced or repealed by the local electorate using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.

+2026 California Proposition 43 restoration constitutional amendment

+2026 California Proposition 43, a constitutional amendment on the November 2026 ballot in California, would apply and restore the two-thirds voter approval requirements for special taxes under Propositions 13 and 218 to local tax initiatives placed on the ballot by the electorate exercising the local initiative power.
+This constitutional amendment would restore the state of the law that existed for decades before the Upland decision and its subsequent progeny cases.